Lehigh Coal & Navigation Company: 18th century

-In 1792, a hunter named Philip Ginter discovered coal in the region on Sharpe Mountain— on Pisgah Ridge near today's Summit Hill close to the border between Schuylkill and Carbon counties.
-The Lehigh Coal Mine Company was founded the following year, but management proved weak and tried to operate in an absentee mode.
-Company personnel attempted to trek to the mine site, dig the coal, use mules to bring bags of it to the Lehigh River, n cut down trees and build crude arks near Lausanne Landing and then shoot the rapids of the Lehigh River, hoping to reach the Delaware River.
-The Lehigh Coal Mining Company was sporadically successfully in getting anthracite coal to Philadelphia and its rights were eventually absorbed by the Lehigh Coal & Navigation Company, which leased their own operational rights from their predecessor, the Lehigh Coal Company.
+In 1792, Weiss, Hillegas, and Nicholson were some of the original investors in the Lehigh Coal & Navigation Company (LCMC).
+However, management proved inadequate and attempted to operate in an absentee manner.
+Company personnel ambitiously attempted to trek to the mine site, dig the anthracites, and then use mules to transport bags of it to the Lehigh River, which required cutting down trees and building crude arks near Lausanne Landing and then shooting the Lehigh River's rapids, hoping to reach the river's confluence with the Delaware River at Easton on the Pennsylvania border with New Jersey.
+The Lehigh Coal Mining Company was sporadically successfully in mining and transporting anthracite coal to Philadelphia, and its rights were eventually absorbed by the Lehigh Coal & Navigation Company, which leased their own operational rights from their predecessor, the Lehigh Coal Company.